brutasse/django-push/docs/index.rst

 * Subscribers are feed readers.
 When the fetch a feed, they notice a hub is declared and subscribe to the feed's update with the hub.

-* Hubs fetches the published feed when it gets a ping from the publicher and takes care of notifying all the subscribers.
+* Hubs fetches the published feed when it gets a ping from the publisher and takes care of notifying all the subscribers.

 .. _PubSubHubbub: http://code.google.com/p/pubsubhubbub/